Denison Organizational Culture Survey (DOCS) Explained

 What do you think?
-Do you recognise the explanation of the Denison culture survey?
+Do you recognise the explanation of the Denison Organizational Culture Survey?
 Which aspects of an organisation do you think should also be included in the research into a company’s culture?
 Do you have any tips or additional comments?

 Share your experience and knowledge in the comments box below.